zphixon/piccolo/README.md

 * Function pointers can't be serialized.
 How would that even work?
     * In `Emitter`, map each function name to a number or index and create actual function pointer values at runtime.
+* `Object` trait objects can't be serialized either, meaning we probably need a third value type to be able to return user data from the vm. `Constant` would then exist specifically for the binary format.
 * `Gc` is an internal-use-only type that unfortunately we have to expose to library users.
   It is possible to introduce use-after-free errors with `Gc` if the `Heap` is dropped, since its lifetime is not bound in any way to `Heap.`